ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/amp-to-pwa.md

 ### AMP for initial user acquisition

 AMP is an ideal solution for so-called **leaf pages**, content pages that your users discover organically through a search engine, a shared link by a friend or through a link on another site.
-Because of AMP's [specialized pre-rendering](/learn/about-how/), AMP pages load extremely fast, which in return means much less drop off (the latest [DoubleClick study](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/) shows that **more than 53% of all users will drop off after 3 seconds**).
+Because of AMP's [specialized pre-rendering]({{g.doc('/content/amp-dev/about/how-amp-works.html', locale=doc.locale).url.path}}), AMP pages load extremely fast, which in return means much less drop off (the latest [DoubleClick study](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/) shows that **more than 53% of all users will drop off after 3 seconds**).

 ### PWA for rich interactivity and engagement